zyzoooo/luaobfusactor-deob-walkthrough/luaobfusactor-deob-walkthrough/walkthrough/01_loader.md

 You are still in the loader if you see:

 - many `local vN = ...`
-- no real game or UI logic
+- no real logic
-- no visible functions like `AutoFarm` or `UI`
+- no visible functions
 - long encoded strings near the bottom
 - execution calls like `loadstring`